TMS Initiatives and Updates

 Patient Support and Advocacy:

 - Patient Care Coordination is offered by two registered nurses Monday through Friday.
-Additional nurses will be recruited and trained in 2017.
+Additional nurses will be recruited and trained by Jan Hempstead RN, TMS Interim Vice Chair.
 These nurses

 - Provide assistance with applying for disability